+The internationally recognised classification of a stillbirth is a baby who dies after 28 weeks of pregnancy, but before or during birth.
 Early recognition of emerging complications in utero, coupled with timely and safe delivery, is estimated to have the potential to reduce the number of stillborn babies by half.
 Yet progress to reduce stillbirth remains stubbornly slow.
-In sub-Saharan Africa headway in reducing stillbirth rates has been outpaced by growth in the total number of births, so stillbirth numbers are actually rising.i In the USA stillbirth rates have been static for more than a decade, which amounts to a total of 12,000 stillborn babies each year.
+In sub-Saharan Africa, headway in reducing stillbirth rates has been outpaced by growth in the total number of births, so stillbirth numbers are actually rising.
+In the USA, stillbirth rates have been static for more than a decade, which amounts to a total of 12,000 stillborn babies each year.
 Every child’s death is heartbreaking, and this number of stillbirths is ten times higher than the annual number of deaths from childhood cancer.

 The lack of methods to assess gestational development in utero limits our ability to predict the risk of stillbirth.
-Today 25-50% of stillbirths are unexplained – meaning that no conditions that affect the mother, baby, or placenta that could contribute to the baby’s death are identified.
-Even in cases where possible contributory conditions are found, it is extremely rare to have sufficient resolution on the sequence, timing and exact mechanisms leading to stillbirth.iv Such inadequate basic understanding restricts opportunities to advance preventative treatments.
-By developing new measures and models of gestational development, we also will identify new opportunities to prevent stillbirths.
+Today 25-50% of stillbirths are unexplained— and even in cases where possible contributory conditions are found— it is extremely rare to have sufficient resolution on the sequence, timing and exact mechanisms leading to stillbirth.
+Such inadequate basic understanding restricts opportunities to advance preventative treatments.

 Advances in mobile sensing technologies and optical imaging, coupled with advances in data analytics, provide opportunities to assess placental function, maternal response and baby’s behaviour in utero, in real time, at greater resolution than ever before.
 For example – moving from weekly subjective assessment by healthcare practitioners in clinics, to remote, hourly objective assessments of in utero activity could detect acute reductions in oxygen supply to the baby, that if not acted on, may cause stillbirth within a few hours.